BOYS BITE BACK

 Z Space is wheelchair accessible and features all-gender bathrooms.
 Walk-up tickets: no one turned away for lack of funds.

 AND SAVE THE DATE!
 Sean Dorsey Dance’s full new show BOYS IN TROUBLE will premiere in April 2018.

-Transgender Employment Program, St. James Infirmary, Bad Flower Productions, and Dancers We Lost
+Center of Excellence for Transgender Health, The Shanti Project, Transgender Employment Program, St. James Infirmary, Bad Flower Productions, TGI Justice Project, LYRIC, Openhouse and Dancers We Lost